Ricardo Jérez (footballer, born 1986): Back to Guatemala (2009–2010)

-In summer 2010 he joined Argentinian third division side Club Comunicaciones.
+In the summer of 2010, he joined Argentinian third division side Club Comunicaciones.
 He remained six months on the club and could not play due to problems with his documents.

 Later, Jerez returned to Guatemala where he played for USAC in a campaign that saw them suffer relegation.

 Deportivo Marquense (2011–2012)

 He then was signed by Deportivo Marquense in mid-2011, where between the playoffs of the 2011 Apertura and the 2012 Clausura tournament has set a new CONCACAF club record with 941 consecutive minutes without allowing a goal, a streak put to an end by Eliseo Quintanilla of Municipal.

 Alianza Petrolera (2013–2022)

 Jerez joined Alianza Petrolera in January 2013, at the time being the only non-domestic player in the squad.
 He recorded a clean sheet in his first league match in Colombia, in a 1–0 win against La Equidad on 8 January 2013.
 Throughout his time at the club, he has been regarded as an important figure in the team's success.
 In October 2013, the club announced the extension of Jerez's contract, which would end after the 2016 season.
 He's the first player to have played at least 100 games in the top division with the club.